isu-kim/PyPeripheral/README.md

 # PyPeripheral
 ### A Python Library for Controlling RGB Devices
->This is a upgraded version of PyPeripheral that I wrote 3 years ago.
-If you would like to check pure python version of this project, please check [this branch](https://github.com/gooday2die/PyPeripheral/tree/OOP_Version)
+>Hello to those who have been starring this repository for a long time.
+My first commit for this project was 3 years ago.
+However, I could not update the project since I no longer had the access to my old PC.
+My old PC had all those Peripheral devices to test with.
+However, I just got back to my place where I can access my old PC.
+So I will be updating this project as much as possible.
+I am sorry for letting you guys wait, and lets get started.

+> Also an updated version with the same project in `cython` can be found [here](https://github.com/gooday2die/PyRGBDev)

 ### Motivation & Goal
 I got multiple RGB peripheral devices from multiple brands: Razer, Corsair, MSI.
-So, whenever I try to use a simple *rainbow shifting* effect for each devices, they do not sync.
+So, whenever I try to use a simple `rainbow` effect for each devices, they do not sync.
 So the main motivation and goal of this project is to **"Provide a Python library for controlling every RGB devices all together"**
 ## Installing this Project
 Installing this library for your personal project would be a piece of cake.
 There will be multiple ways of installing this project, however the easiest way would be using `pip`.